-Function Impacts landuse: enables to evaluate the spatial/environmental impacts due to land use changes.
-This evaluation is only relevant if current crops are replaced by other bioenergy crops.
+Function Impacts land use: enables to evaluate the spatial/environmental impacts due to land use changes.
+In the former in Figure 13 an overview was already given of the indicators calculated from the land use, the cropping, and the land use changes.
+Here it is explained in detail how this assessment works This evaluation is only relevant if current crops are replaced by other crops for bioenergy purposes.
 In the current framework this is the case in the bioethanol chain types.
 In the first generation sugar beet chain it is assumed that the current rotation of 10-15% sugar beets will be augmented to 25%, replacing in part other crops in the current rotations (like potatoes).
 In the second generation chain it is assumed that Miscanthus will replace 25% of the current arable crops in the area surrounding the conversion installation.

-The Miterra model (Lesschen et al., 2009) is used to calculate - in advance - these impacts per postal zone for the whole of The Netherlands for all the bioethanol $1^{st}$ and $2^{nd}$ generation - scenario combinations.
-The output consists of (changes in) GHG, CO2 and ammonia emissions, nitrate concentration in leaching water, nitrogen and phosphorus soil surplus, and soil organic carbon stock of the biomass production process.
+The Miterra model (Lesschen et al., 2009) is used to calculate - in advance - these impacts per postal zone for the whole of The Netherlands for all the bioethanol 1^{st} and 2^{nd} generation - scenario combinations.
+The output consists of (changes in) GHG, CO_2 and ammonia emissions, nitrate concentration in leaching water, nitrogen and phosphorus soil surplus, and soil organic carbon stock of the biomass production process.
 During a session, the framework selects and sums only the Miterra results of the postal zones in which the biomass has been "harvested" around the installation of the specified chain.

-Figure 13 Example of an evaluation with Miterra.
+Figure 14.
+Example of an evaluation with Miterra.

-The results per postal zone can be viewed in the tool on maps (see Figure 13) that show the increase or decrease of each indicator compared to the current situation (2006/2007).
-The tool also sums the impacts of all relevant postal zones for the selected chain (See Figure 14).
+The results per postal zone can be viewed in the tool on maps (see Figure 14) that show the increase or decrease of each indicator compared to the current situation (2006/2007).
+The tool also sums the impacts of all relevant postal zones for the selected chain (See Figure 13).
 The summed changes in GHG emissions due to direct land use change for the specified chain are stored in a GHG summary Excel sheet, together with the GHG emissions of the chain components, in order to calculate the net avoided emission of GHG of the total chain, including the land use change.
 In addition there are also impacts of the chain presented in relation to emissions of nitrogen, phosphorus and ammonia.
 This Excel sheet can be accessed and viewed from within the tool or viewed independently in Excel.